 Excella prepaid debit card is a prepaid Visa debit card that is only sold in New York City.
-Its exclusivity in terms of where it can be purchased does not limit its buying power in retail stores around the U.S. The Excella prepaid debit card can be used on any online retailer that accepts Visa & MasterCard.
+Even though it can only be purchased in NYC, it can be used in retail stores around the U.S..
+The Excella prepaid debit card can also be used on any online retailer that accepts Visa & MasterCard.
 Like many other prepaid cards we’ve listed, the Excella card uses Bancorp Bank.

-Purchasing an Excella prepaid card is as easy as ‘1-2-3’.
-Simply walk into any of the 150 Payomatic retail location in New York and pick up a non-personalized card.
-There are no approval fees or checking fees.
-Consumers are not required to have a bank account or go through a background check to be an Excella card holder.
+Purchasing an Excella prepaid card is as easy as it could be.
+If you walk into any of the 150 Payomatic retail locations in New York then you can pick up a non-personalized card.
+There are no approval or checking fees and consumers are also not required to have a bank account or go through a background check in order to be an Excella card holder.

 Loading money onto your Excella prepaid card can be done in a few ways:

-- Retail Location – Excella prepaid debit card can be loaded by depositing cash at any Payomatic retail store, Western Union locations and Green Dot reload centers.
+- Retail Location – Excella prepaid debit cards can be loaded by depositing cash at any Payomatic retail store, Western Union locations, and Green Dot reload centers.
 All of these locations can be found using our neat locator Reload Center.

 - Direct Deposit – A cheaper way to reload your Excella prepaid debit card is through direct deposit.
-Consumers will have to fill out the necessary paperwork with the provided account & routing numbers located in their account and hand this to their employer.
+To set this up, you just have to fill out the necessary paperwork, provide the account & routing numbers located in your account, and hand this to your employer.
 With direct deposits consumers are able to gain access to their paycheck up to 2 days earlier.

-The Excella prepaid debit card is FDIC insured so your money is safe.
-This means that in the event that your prepaid debit card is stolen or lost, the charges incurred will not be held against you.
+The Excella prepaid debit card is FDIC (Federal Deposit Insurance Corporation) insured.
+This means that in the event your prepaid debit card is stolen or lost, the charges incurred will not be held against you.
 This falls under the Visa zero liability policy.

 InPower Prepaid Debit Card